-The following catalog subject terms are used for topics in Sign Language and Deaf Studies; click one to automatically search the Voyager Catalog.
+UR Catalog searches also identify a variety of materials, not just books.
+Search results can be limited to books using the "Limit Your Search" pop-up.
+The following catalog subject terms are used for topics in Sign Language and Deaf Studies; click one to automatically search the UR Catalog.

-All journals are listed in the Voyager Catalog, Search by journal title or subject.
+All journals are listed in the UR Catalog.
+Search by journal title or subject.

-From the eJournals page, search/browse by title the subset of library journals that are online.
+From the eJournals page, search/browse by title the subset of journals that are available online.

 Core ejournals include

 Many other journals will contain articles of interest.
-Use the Articles & Books search or specific databases at the top of this page to find them.
+Find them using Articles & Books or specific databases listed above.

 |DVDs & Videos|

-DVDs and videos are available from the Multimedia Center in Rush Rhees Library.
+DVDs and videos are available from the Art & Music Library in Rush Rhees.
 They can be viewed there, and unless on reserve for a class, most can be checked out.
-All titles are listed in the Voyager Catalog, but a special DVDs & Videos search/browse page makes it much easier to find them by title, language, director and genre.
+All titles are listed in the UR Catalog, but a special DVDs & Videos search/browse page makes it much easier to find them by title, language, director and genre.